Vanished — The Complex, Bizarre & Tragic Story Of Susan Powell

 This family's story took another tragic turn on February 11, 2013, when Joshua's brother Michael committed suicide by jumping from the roof of a parking garage in Minneapolis, Minnesota.

 On May 21, 2013, West Valley City police closed their active investigation into Susan's disappearance.
-Police stated that they believed Josh had murdered her and that Michael had assisted him in concealing her body.
+Police stated that they believed Josh had murdered her and that Michael had assisted him in concealing her body, as cadaver dogs had "hit" on the trunk of car he'd sold to a scrapyard.

 A long court battle between the families of Josh and Susan was finally settled in 2015.
 A Washington federal judge awarded the $2.3 million in life insurance to Josh and Susan Powell’s trust, and a related conservatorship under the control of Susan’s father, Charles Cox.